We are in this together!

 Other measures per family request

-During all in-home visits, Amanda will wear a mask and wash hands frequently.
+During all in-home visits, Amanda will wear a mask if desired.

 If in-home visits are not feasible or desired, virtual visits are available.